BBQ Essentials – Best Brine Recipe For Smoked Turkey

 Step 4: Smoke

 Cook your turkey inside the rack and tray setup that you dried it on, as this helps the meat cook evenly on all sides and catches the juices as they fall for making gravy later on.
-Your turkey will need to smoke for around 30 minutes for each pound of meat or until a thermometer in the thickest part of the breast reads 160 degrees Fahrenheit.
+Your turkey will need to smoke for around 30 minutes for each pound of meat or until the internal temperature in the thickest part of the breast reads 160 degrees Fahrenheit.

 During the cooking process, make sure to monitor the levels of charcoal, wood, and water, adding more as needed.
 Additionally, adjust the air vents on your smoker to keep the heat inside consistent.
 If the top looks to be getting too cooked, you can tent it with aluminum foil for the duration of the cook.